MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-using-windbg-preview.md

 ### Scripting

-- **Script development UI** - A lot of people have taken advantage of JavaScript and NatVis support in WinDbg, and there is now a scripting window to make that process easier, with error highlighting, Intellisense abd debugging.
+- **Script development UI** - There is now a purpose built scripting window to make developing JavaScript and NatVis scripts easier, with error highlighting, Intellisense abd debugging.

 For more information, see [WinDbg Preview Scripting Menu](windbg-scripting-preview.md).